 The problem being addressed in this chapter is how to model dynamic situations, and then, how to simulate those models.
-The computer science goals for this chapter are:

 - To be able to use the basic terminology of simulations: Discrete event vs. continuous, resources, and queues. - To describe linked lists as a head and a tail (or rest). - To learn generalization and aggregation as two mechanisms for modelling with objects. - To use UML class diagrams for describing the class structure of increasingly sophisticated object models. - To implement a simple predator-prey simulation. - To write numeric data to a file for later manipulation.